TomSmeets/quest-for-nothing/README.md

 Usage: ./build.sh <action> [args]...

 Actions:
-  build                   Build all targets for debugging. run <main> [args]...
-Build and run target with hot reloading. watch                   Build all targets for debugging on every change. release                 Build all targets for relase. asset                   Generate code for embedded assets. format                  Format code
+  run <main> [args]...
+Build and run with hot reloading watch                Build all targets and rebuild on every change all                  Build all targets linux                Build for linux windows              Build for windows web                  Build for web serve                Start a simple local python http server for testing the web version release              Build all targets in release mode asset                Build asset.h format               Format code

 Examples:
   ./build.sh run src/main.c